meryem-cmd/meryem-cmd/README.md

 👋 Hi, I’m Maryyam (@meryem-cmd)
-👀 Passionate about Cybersecurity and various tech things.
+👀 Passionate about web dev and various tech things.
 🌱 Currently diving into Backend Web Development.
 💌 Reach me at: tanvirmeryem2@gmail.com
 ✨ Fun fact: I also run a small handmade jewelry business on the side!